jdanl89/cf-mongodb-polyfills/README.md

 # cf-mongodb-polyfills
 This package allows the use of the `mongodb` npm package in a cloudflare worker.
 It does this by polyfilling the `net` and `tls` modules in the `mongodb` package to use the `cf-mongodb-polyfills` package instead.

+This package was forked from [jchoi2x/cf-mongodb-polyfills](https://github.com/jchoi2x/cf-mongodb-polyfills) and transpiled from TS to JS.

 ## Description